Skip to content

 Netflix has invested billions in its recommendation algorithm.
 It's genuinely impressive — analyzing your viewing history, time of day, and behavior patterns to surface content you're likely to watch.
-It powers roughly 80% of what people watch on the platform.
+A great deal of what gets played on the platform starts from those rows rather than from search.

 But Netflix only recommends Netflix content.
 It has a financial incentive to keep you watching — not necessarily to find you the best movie for your mood across all platforms.
 TasteRay is platform-agnostic.